Civilization: Call to Power

 Civilization: Call to Power is a turn-based strategy game developed by Activision for Microsoft Windows as an attempt to capitalize on the success of the Civilization computer games by Sid Meier.
-It was ported to Linux by Loki Software, as well as BeOS, becoming one of the very few commercial games for that operating system.
+It was ported to Linux by Loki Software, as well as BeOS by Wildcard Design, becoming one of the very few commercial games for that operating system.

 A sequel, Call to Power II, was released 18 months after the original.
 The sequel could not have "Civilization" in its title because Activision did not have a license for the "Civilization" name for a second game.

 Gameplay

 Timeline and epochs

 One of the most noticeable differences from the previous Civilization games is that the timeline of the game does not end in the 21st century, but rather goes to the year 3000.

 There are five epochs in this game: Ancient Age, Renaissance, Modern Age, Genetic Age, and Diamond Age.
 Call to Power adds a more thorough space colonization as well as sea colonization, with the appropriate technological advances (available in the Genetic Age).